 In its decision, the Dresden Higher Regional Court had to clarify several data protection issues.
 The question that is most moving for practice is whether the managing director who hired the private investigator and forwarded the results is personally liable in addition to the company.

-In the context of this question, it had to be clarified whether the managing director himself was the controller and whether his action constituted unjustified processing of personal data.
-In addition, the question arose as to whether the spying out of data could give rise to a claim for damages under Art.
+In the context of this question, it had to be clarified whether the managing director himself was the controller and whether his actions constituted unlawful processing. personal data represented.
+The question also arose as to whether the spying on data could give rise to a claim for damages under Art.
 82 GDPR.

 Managing director as responsible person iSv.
 Art.
 4 No. 7 DSGVO

-The court first stated that responsibility within the meaning of the GDPR "is to be affirmed whenever a natural or legal person alone or jointly with others can and does decide on the purposes and means of the processing of personal data".
-If an employee acts in accordance with instructions, his or her responsibility therefore generally does not apply.
-The managing director, on the other hand, who makes these decisions himself, falls under the concept of a controller within the meaning of the GDPR.
+The court first stated that liability within the meaning of the GDPR "is always to be affirmed if a natural or legal person legal entity can and does decide, alone or jointly with others, on the purposes and means of the processing of personal data".
+If an employee acts in accordance with instructions, their responsibility is therefore generally not applicable.
+The managing director, on the other hand, who makes these decisions himself, falls under the term "controller" within the meaning of the GDPR.

 The criticism here is that the court only reproduces the definitions of the GDPR without dealing with them in more detail.
 In particular, the case law of the ECJ on the interpretation of the term "controller" should have been addressed.
 The blanket classification of the managing director as the responsible party without addressing his field of activity and dependence on the shareholders' meeting is not very convincing.